 The following text is copied (slightly modified) from: Rypestøl, J. O. (2018).
 New regional industrial path development: Entrepreneurs, knowledge exchange, and regional contexts.
-Doctoral dissertations at University of Agder.
-P.61-67.
+Doctoral dissertations at University of Agder. pp. 61-67.

-Research is a piece of academic knowledge creation that is strongly influenced by the worldview of the researcher.
-Thus, being aware of and transparent about one`s general assumptions regarding what exists in the world (ontology) and one`s assumptions about how we can come to know the world (epistemology) are especially important for researchers.
-Such awareness and transparency are essential because the ontological and epistemological stances of the researcher influence methodological questions regarding how the researcher can "go about finding out whatever he or she believes can be known" (Guba & Lincoln, 1994, p.108).
+Research is academic knowledge creation that is strongly influenced by the worldview of the researcher.
+Thus, being aware of and transparent about one`s general assumptions regarding what exists in the world (ontology) and one`s assumptions about how we can come to know the world (epistemology) is especially important for researchers.
+Such awareness and transparency are essential because the ontological and epistemological stances of the researcher influence methodological questions regarding how the researcher can 'go about finding out whatever he or she believes can be known' (Guba & Lincoln, 1994, p.108).

 3.1.
 Ontological and epistemological underpinnings

 Following this approach of a realist ontology and a constructivist epistemology, critical realists argue that the world exists independent of our knowledge of it (Sayer, 1992).
 This argument rests on a distinction between the intransitive and transitive dimensions of knowledge.
-According to CR, the transitive dimension relates to our knowledge about the world expressed in theories, paradigms, models, or concepts, while the intransitive dimension of science includes the real objects about which science aims to gain knowledge.
-Sayer provides an example of the difference between the transitive and the intransitive dimension of knowledge, saying: '.there is no reason to believe that the shift from a flat earth theory to a round earth theory was accompanied by a change in the shape of the earth itself' (Sayer, 2000, p.11).
+According to CR, the transitive dimension relates to our knowledge about the world expressed in theories, paradigms, models or concepts, while the intransitive dimension of science includes the real objects about which science aims to gain knowledge.
+Sayer provides an example of the difference between the transitive and the intransitive dimension of knowledge, saying:

-Critical realism further argues a stratified ontology (Bhaskar, 1978) and distinguishes between three strata of the world, namely the real, the actual and the empirical.
+Critical realism further argues for a stratified ontology (Bhaskar, 1978) and distinguishes between the three strata of the world, namely the real, the actual and the empirical.
 To critical realists, the domain of the real refers to 'objects and structures with inherent causal powers and liabilities which result in mechanisms that may not be visible' (Zachariadis, Scott, & Barrett, 2013, p.
 3).
 Thus, according to CR, the aim of scientists should be to reveal these structures and powers of the objects of the 'real' through the transitive dimension of science.
 The 'actual', on the other hand, 'refers to what happens if and when those powers are activated, to what they do and what eventuates when they do' (Sayer, 2000, p.
-12).
-The 'empirical', in turn, represents what can be experienced or observed.
+12), and the 'empirical' represents what can be experienced or observed.

 The analysis of causation is a distinctive feature of realism.
-While to positivists, causality is understood from a model that involves regular successions of events, critical realists argue that causality can be revealed only by 'discovering the nature of the structure or object which possesses that mechanism or power' (op.cit., p.
+While, to positivists, causality is understood using a model that involves regular successions of events, critical realists argue that causality can be revealed only by 'discovering the nature of the structure or object which possesses that mechanism or power' (op. cit., p.
 14).
-The weakness of the positivist approach to causality is, according to Bhaskar, that their concept of law is tied to closed systems.
+The weakness of the positivist approach to causality is, according to Bhaskar (1978), that its concept of law is tied to closed systems.
 Critical realists, on the other hand, argue that the world is an open system in which emergence unfolds.
-Important to critical realism is thus, that due to this interactivity, the same causal power can produce different outcomes as this power might be influenced by other objects that modify its outcome (op. cit.).
+Important to critical realism is that, due to this interactivity, the same causal power can produce different outcomes as this power might be influenced by other objects that modify its outcome (op. cit.).

 As discussed previously, critical realism positions itself between positivism and constructivism, advocating a combination of realist ontology and constructivist epistemology.
 An essential tenet then is, as pointed out earlier, that ontology is not reducible to epistemology; in other words, the world is more than we can see, as it exists independently of our knowledge of it (Sayer, 1992).
 Thus, according to critical realists, the crucial role of science is to reduce the distance between the transitive and the intransitive dimension by continually aiming to reveal structures and mechanisms that are anchored in the real domain.
 Or, as stated by Bhaskar, 'the aim of science is the production of the knowledge of the mechanisms of the production of phenomena in nature that combine to generate the actual flux of phenomena of the world' (Bhaskar, 1978, p.
 6).